redraw/freshbook/README.rst

 ``$ freshbook init``

 This creates a file named ``.freshbook`` in the current project directory.
-When you're ready to log, make sure you're on the same directory where you have the config file and run,
+When you're ready to log, make sure you're on the same directory and run,

-``$ freshbook commit -m "some magic!"``
+``$ freshbook commit -m "the message"``

 Git
 ----

 If using git, you could use your commit messages to include in the freshbook notes.

-Something like ``git log --author `git config user.name` --since 6am --all --no-merges --format='- %s'``

-You could make that a git alias,

 ``$ git config --global alias.today "log --author '`git config user.name`' --since 6am --all --no-merges --format='-%s'"``

-And then just do,
+And then just do

 ``$ freshbook commit -m "$(git today)"``